grafana/mimir/docs/sources/architecture/query-frontend.md

 ### Splitting

-The query-frontend splits multi-day queries into multiple single-day queries, executing these queries in parallel on downstream queriers and stitching the results back together again.
-This prevents large (multi-day) queries from causing out-of-memory errors in a single querier and helps to execute them faster.
+The query-frontend can split long-range queries into multiple queries.
+By default, the split interval is 24 hours.
+It executes these queries in parallel on downstream queriers and stitches the results back together.
+This prevents large (multi-day, multi-month) queries from causing out-of-memory errors in a single querier and helps to execute the queries faster.

 ### Caching

 The query-frontend supports caching query results and reuses them on subsequent queries.
-If the cached results are incomplete, the query-frontend calculates the required subqueries and executes them in parallel on downstream queriers.
+If the cached results are incomplete, the query-frontend calculates the required partial queries and executes them in parallel on downstream queriers.
 The query-frontend can optionally align queries with their step parameter to improve the cacheability of the query results[^1].
 The result cache is backed by memcached.

 [^1]: While this increases the performance of Grafana Mimir, it violates the [PromQL conformance](https://prometheus.io/blog/2021/05/03/introducing-prometheus-conformance-program/) of Grafana Mimir.
-If this is important to you, make sure the `-query-frontend.align-querier-with-step` configuration option is set to `false`.
+If PromQL conformance is not a priority, step alignment can be enabled by setting the `-query-frontend.align-querier-with-step=true`.

 ## Scaling

-Historically scaling the Cortex query-frontend has posed some challenges.
+Scaling the query-frontend poses some challenges.
 These challenges are outlined below.
-The [query-scheduler]({{< relref "query-scheduler.md" >}}) can be employed to overcome them.
+Deploy the [query-scheduler]({{< relref "query-scheduler.md" >}}) to overcome them.

 ### Challenges

-Each querier adds a `-querier.max-concurrent` number of concurrent workers.
-Each worker is capable of executing a query and is connected to a single query-frontend instance.
-The total query concurrency of the Grafana Mimir cluster is equal to `number_of_queriers * querier.max-concurrent`.
-There is an exception when the number of query-frontends you are running (referred to as `number_of_frontends` later) is larger than `querier.max-concurrent`.
-In this case a querier creates `number_of_frontends` workers so that each query-frontend is guaranteed have at least one querier worker attached it.

-Inside the querier the concurrency of the PromQL engine evaluating queries is also limited by `querier.max-concurrent`.
-This means that in case `number_of_frontends` is larger than `querier.max-concurrent`, there will be queuing before the PromQL engine.
-Therefore, scaling out the query-frontend beyond `querier.max-concurrent` impacts the amount of work each individual querier is attempting to do at any given time.
-This may cause a querier to attempt more work than they are capable of due to restrictions such as memory and CPU limits.

-Additionally, maintaining a high number of query-frontends increases the number of queues.
-Adding more query-frontends favors high volume tenants by giving them more slots to be picked up by the next available querier worker.
-Fewer query-frontends allows for an even playing field regardless of the number of active queries per tenant.
+When the query-scheduler is not used, the query-frontend scalability is limited by the configured number of workers per querier.

+The query-frontend keeps a queue of queries to execute.
+A querier internally runs `-querier.max-concurrent` workers and each worker connects to one of the query-frontend replicas to pull queries to execute.
+Each querier worker can execute one query at a time.

+The connection from a querier worker to a query-frontend is persistent: once established, multiple queries are delivered through the connection, one at a time.
+The querier workers select the query-frontend replicas to connect to in a round robin fashion, in order to keep a balanced number of total workers connected to each query-frontend.

+In the case you're running more query-frontend replicas than the number of workers per querier, the querier increases the number of internal workers to match the query-frontend replicas, to ensure all query-frontends have some workers connected.

+However, the PromQL engine running in the querier is also configured with a max concurrency equal to `-querier.max-concurrent`.
+In the event the number of querier workers is higher than the PromQL engine max concurrency, a worker may pull a query from the query-frontend but could not be able to execute it immediately because the max concurrency has already been reached.
+The queries exceeding the configured max concurrency will queue up in the querier itself until other queries will be completed.

+This may cause a suboptimal utilization of querier resources, leading to poor query performances when running Grafana Mimir at scale.

 ## DNS Configuration / Readiness